Currency:USD $

 Overall, the Monster Hunter Wilds housing items offer a visually impressive set despite some missing interactive elements.
 Collecting all these items demands dedication and possibly hours of gameplay, especially for those seeking to capture the Monster Hunter essence.

-Although the event did not provide an Arceld armor set, which would have been a thrilling addition, the uniqueness of the items makes the effort worthwhile.
-These themed decor pieces provide a captivating blend of the Monster Hunter world with creative housing styles, thereby enriching the gaming experience.
+Although the event did not provide an Arkfeld armor set, the uniqueness of the available items makes the effort worthwhile.
+These themed decor pieces blend the Monster Hunter world with creative housing styles in a way that dedicated hunters will appreciate.